-The Company's directors recommend that an ordinary resolution be passed approving the number of directors on the Company's board of directors (the "Board of Directors" or the "Board") to be fixed at seven.
-The persons named in the enclosed form of Proxy intend to vote for the election of a Board of Directors comprised of seven persons.
+The Company's directors recommend that an ordinary resolution be passed approving the number of directors on the Company's board of directors (the "Board of Directors" or the "Board") to be fixed at six.
+The persons named in the enclosed form of Proxy intend to vote for the election of a Board of Directors comprised of six persons.

 The persons named below are the nominees of management for election as directors.
 Each director elected will hold office until his or her successor is elected or appointed, unless his or her office is earlier vacated under any of the relevant provisions of the Articles of the Company or the Business Corporations Act (British Columbia).
+Shareholders can vote for all of the proposed nominees, vote for some of the proposed nominees and withhold for others, or withhold votes for all of the proposed nominees.
 It is the intention of the persons named as Proxyholders in the enclosed form of Proxy, absent instructions to the contrary, to vote for the election to the Board of Directors of those persons hereinafter designated as nominees for election as directors.